Creeks and Crawdads

 Creeks and Crawdads is a role-playing game published by Crustacium Games in 1986.

 Description

 Creeks and Crawdads is a fantasy system in which the player characters are intelligent mutant crawdads.

 Publication history

 Creeks and Crawdads was designed by M. Martin Costa, and published by Crustacium Games in 1986 as a 24-page book.

+One adventure was published for the game, Never Cry Crawdad (1987).

 Reception

 Lawrence Schick comments that "The rules are completely unserious, the scenarios are ludicrous, and life in general is cheap.
 But who cares?
 They're only crawdads."